rootstrap/react-native-base/README.md

 ### Adding a Splash Screen

-It was used the package [react-native-splash-screen](https://github.com/crazycodeboy/react-native-splash-screen) to add the splash screen functionality with placeholder images.
+The package used to add the splash screen functionality was [react-native-splash-screen](https://github.com/crazycodeboy/react-native-splash-screen) and uses placeholder images.

 #### Updating the images